jedlimke/prairiefiregaming.com/policies/safety-policy.md

 ## Interpersonal Conflicts
 Some disagreements or interpersonal conflicts do not rise to harassment or abuse.
 Prairie Fire Gaming will not arbitrate such disputes—participants are asked to leave these conflicts at home.

+## Limitations of Liability
+Prairie Fire Gaming is not responsible for the actions of participants toward one another.
+We will take appropriate action when violations of this policy are reported, but we cannot guarantee participant safety or prevent all incidents.
+Participants attend events at their own risk and are responsible for their own safety and well-being.

 ## Continuous Improvement
 Prairie Fire Gaming strives to maintain a safe and welcoming environment.
 Suggestions for improvement may be sent to [info@prairiefiregaming.com](mailto:info@prairiefiregaming.com).